-In time for Halloween, two Tennessee locations have announced that they’ve been declared certifiably haunted after being investigated by paranormal investigators.
+In time for Halloween, two Tennessee locations–Ruby Falls and Bolivar’s Magnolia Manor (see my article “13 More Southern Rooms with a Boo“)–have announced that they’ve been declared certifiably haunted after being investigated by paranormal investigators.

 Ruby Falls 1720 South Scenic Highway Chattanooga

 If you’ve spent any time driving within 100 miles of Ruby Falls, you will recognize this name.
-Along with Rock City—located just up the mountain—Ruby Falls has engaged in an extensive advertising campaign along roadsides, on barn roofs and in hotel lobby brochure racks throughout the Deep South.
-Their advertising campaigns have made Ruby Falls and Rock City have become synonymous with tourism throughout the region.
+Along with Rock City—located just up the mountain—Ruby Falls has engaged in an extensive advertising campaign for decades along roadsides, on barn roofs, and in hotel lobby brochure racks throughout the Deep South.
+Their advertising campaigns have made both attractions synonymous with tourism throughout the region.

 Ruby Falls Cave is actually part of a larger cave system: the Lookout Mountain Caverns.
 Lookout Mountain Cave was known for centuries by Native Americans in the area as well as early settlers and it was also heavily utilized during the Civil War.
 Sadly, the natural entrance to the cave was closed off when a railroad tunnel was constructed in the area.
 In the 1920s, a chemist and amateur spelunker, Leo Lambert, created the Lookout Mountain Cave Company to reopen the cave as a commercial venture.
 As workers were drilling an elevator shaft into Lookout Mountain Cave, a smaller cave was discovered above.
 Wriggling into the small cave, Lambert explored the passages and admired the cave’s intricate formations ultimately finding the falls at the end of the cave which he named for his wife, Ruby.

-Both caves were opened as commercial, “show” caves but Ruby Falls Cave became much more popular.
-Tours were eventually ended to Lookout Mountain Cave and over time, lighting and music have been added to “enhance” the cave experience.
+Both caves were opened as commercial, “show” caves, but Ruby Falls Cave became much more popular.
+Tours were eventually ended to Lookout Mountain Cave and over time, lighting and music have been added to “enhance” the cave experience there.

 Stones River Paranormal discovered the presence of at least five spirits in the cave and its visitors’ center.
-The spirits of Leo Lambert and his wife, Ruby, as well as the spirit of a security guard who died after falling down an elevator shaft were named as possible spirits within the facility.
-Oddly, the spirits of a few children may also be haunting the visitors’ center.
+Leo Lambert and his wife, Ruby, as well as the spirit of a security guard who died after falling down an elevator shaft were named as possible spirits within the facility.
+Oddly, the spirits of several children may also be haunting the visitors’ center.

 Jenkins, Gary C. “Ruby Falls.”
 The Tennessee Encyclopedia of History and Culture.
 25 December 2009.